tensorflow/tensorflow/g3doc/Rationale.md

 ```

 As per the [MLIR spec](LangRef.md), the restrictions on dimensions and symbol
-identifiers to be used with the affine_apply instruction only apply to accesses
+identifiers to be used with the affine.apply instruction only apply to accesses
 inside `for` and `if` instructions.
 However, an analysis of accesses inside the
 called function (`@search_body`) is necessary to determine if the `%i` loop
 could be parallelized: such function access analysis is calling context